 New Value-Added Tax (VAT) rules were introduced on chain transactions from 1 January 2020.
 These rules help traders decide how to assign the intra-Community transport of goods in certain cross border supply chains.

-Generally, a chain transaction is a series of successive supplies of the same goods between multiple suppliers but involves only one intra-Community transport of those goods.
+A chain transaction is a series of successive supplies of the same goods between multiple suppliers.
+However, this transaction involves only one intra-Community transport of those goods.

 The rules only apply in certain circumstances where the goods have been:

 - transported from one European Union (EU) Member State to another EU Member State